mcarr-and/go-gin-marshalling/README.md

 The project is a backend service that represents a music store with an in-memory database.

+WIP - adding Istio to cluster and wiring in the Album-Store and Proxy-Service.

 ### OpenTelemetry Collector

 Sends data to the following services: